Navigators of Change: disrupting dairy with Sarah Smart

 “Covid hit and I had a realisation that due to virtual working I’d lost all my usual tools to do what I do best.
 I was working in the middle of the night on a screen with the UK team, trying to build a culture and to drive performance.

 “It wasn’t easy, but I just had to find other tools and I realised that very quickly.
 Colleagues would laugh but I had a WTF entry in my diary every week reminding me to walk the floor.
 I needed to talk to people and go and get insights.
 I didn’t have that ability to do that even in my office in New Zealand because I was working on the other side of the world trying to build a team.
 So instead, I used other tech tools.
 I had to be careful not to interrupt people too much while they were working behind a screen at home, but I needed to generate those conversations and get those insights and connections when you couldn’t just walk over to their desk.”

-Emphasis on values
+Sarah Smart’s emphasis on values

 Sarah has had to navigate her fair share of change in the past few years since taking up overall leadership, not least because she decided to move to the UK with her husband and family in the middle of the pandemic.
 This wasn’t her first working visit to these shores, as she had previously spent six years from 2007 in the marketing team at Innocent Drinks – a period which she recognises has helped shape her later career.